 Ocean Sales is a specialty retailer that imports and sells a line of specialty retail products through unique marketing channels across North America.
-Ocean Sales markets high-quality, innovative household products through live demonstrations at leading consumer shows and fairs throughout Canada and the US.
-Ocean Sales also has a strategic relationship with Costco, where it demonstrates a specially selected set of products in every location in Canada.
+Ocean Sales markets high-quality, innovative household products through live demonstrations at leading consumer shows and fairs throughout Canada and the US..
 In addition, Ocean Sales has a wholesale division and a growing on-line, social media division.